nsheaps/homebrew-devsetup/README.md

 A template for your own homebrew tap.
 Fork this repo (or copy it) and add your own formula to set up new devices how you want.

 Works for WSL, Linux, and macOS.

+## Why not just use `brew` directly?

+This creates a more focused interface for end users to set up their devices in a consistent manner, with short and concise documentation for referece rather than dealing with the brew docs each time.
+It also allows an abstract way to reference packages regardless of OS.

 ## Install

 You can copy and paste this whole thing into your terminal to install.